Calgary-Rust/calgary-rust.github.io/index.md

 ### Presentations

-Join the [Discord server](# Discord server) if you want to do discuss a presentation.
+Join the [Discord server](# Discord server) if you want to prepare or discuss a presentation.
 Ideas:

 * Conference report
 * People using Rust in production today